|Elevation Gain||1200 feet|

 Overall this is a good hike.
 The views are nice and elevation gains, while steep in some places, are more spread out and of shorter duration than a lot of hikes.
 Granted I went on a Sunday morning but the amount of bikers on this trail really took some of the enjoyment out of it for me.

 It seemed we would have to stop every 50 yards to let some bikers pass through.
 There were also a lot of hikers so this may have been an example of being a nice Sunday morning.
 I think it would be a good hike for lower level people and people just trying start out because of the amount of options that are available.
 You can get nice views without too much effort.
 Or you can work a lot harder and get some better views.
 Everyone should be able to enjoy at least a part of this park.

 If you don’t have the AllTrails app you might want to check it out, I really love mine.
 It records your progress and is a great way to search for hikes that are nearby and gives you difficulty measurements.
 According to AllTrails today’s hike was around 7.7 miles and had a total elevation gain of over 1200 feet.

-The sisters trail and most parts on the north side of the park are a solid packed dirt trail with rocks occasionally popping up that easy to avoid.
-The south side of the park by Evergreen mountain was a loose sandy trail with more rocks that became slippery in many places and also was a bit of a trip hazard at times.
+The Sisters trail and most parts on the north side of the park are a solid packed dirt trail with occasional rocks.
+The south side of the park by Evergreen mountain was a loose sandy trail.
+Also, more rocks that became slippery in many places and also was a bit of a trip hazard at times.

 There is an East and West parking area and each of these have pit toilet facilities.
 The East lot I parked at filled up at 7 am on a Sunday morning.
 Both Trail heads are off of Buffalo Park Road.